smartdevicelink/sdl_evolution/proposals/NNNN-sdl-js-pwa.md

 ![Screenshot example of a web app](../assets/proposals/NNNN-sdl-js-pwa/web-app-example.jpg)

-> Screenshot shows a local web app presenting the user interface with the HTML renderer of the WebEngine.
+> Example of a local web app presenting the user interface with the HTML renderer of the WebEngine.

 **Mobile and HMI API**